 Contact Improv LA meets every Sunday at Dance Home in downtown Santa Monica.
 Everyone is invited to drop in at anytime.
 The dance is $7 or what you can pay.
+The first half hour of the jam is a guided, contact skill building warmup, followed by the opening circle at 7pm.
 Your second time is free!

 What is Contact Improvisation?